Qatar delivers response to demands from Saudi-led bloc

 How is the US involved?

-Trump spoke with King Salman bin Abdulaziz Al Saud of Saudi Arabia, Crown Prince Mohamed bin Zayed Al Nahyan of Abu Dhabi, and Emir Tamin bin Hamad Al Thani of Qatar Sunday, the White House said.
+US President Donald Trump spoke with King Salman bin Abdulaziz Al Saud of Saudi Arabia, Crown Prince Mohamed bin Zayed Al Nahyan of Abu Dhabi, and Emir Tamin bin Hamad Al Thani of Qatar Sunday, the White House said.

 "On the calls, President Trump addressed his concerns about the ongoing dispute between Qatar and some of its Gulf and Arab neighbors.
-He reiterated the importance of stopping terrorist financing and discrediting extremist ideology,' it said in a statement.
+He reiterated the importance of stopping terrorist financing and discrediting extremist ideology," it said in a statement.

-"The President also underscored that unity in the region is critical to accomplishing the Riyadh Summit's goals of defeating terrorism and promoting regional stability.
-President Trump, nevertheless, believes that the overriding objective of his initiative is the cessation of funding for terrorism," it said.

 Russia has also stepped into the standoff.